 - Don’t take unnecessary medications

-- Avoid the “substance foods” such as all added sugar, alcohol, and caffeine
+- Avoid the no-nutrition “substance foods” such as all added sugar, alcohol, and caffeine

 - Fast OR eat clean (more on these options below)

 - Lighten the load on your mind as well –– go on a retreat, a staycation, or just put up drama boundaries and lie low

 This is the fun stuff.
 You can design your own combination of foods and supplements to activate Phase 1 and 2 of liver detox.
 Or, you can use formulas that already exist, as most quality supplement and herb producers have good detox formulas.
 Also, fasting will activate detox pathways.

 Don’t forget Phase 2!
 This is the phase that tends to be more sluggish and you do not want to activate Phase 1 without supporting Phase 2.

 Choose Phase 1 and 2 activators from this sister post.
 Or, choose a formula.
 It’s essential to get all essential amino acids during a cleanse.
 Your liver needs all of them, in sufficient amounts.